a-b-street/docs/book/src/tech/trafficsim/discrete_event/README.md

     say 10 seconds.
 2. For the next 10 seconds, that pedestrian is in the `Crossing` state, which has a `DistanceInterval` stating that they're moving on a certain sidewalk from 30 to 70 meters.
-The `TimeInterval` says that this state is occuring from time 0 to 10 seconds.
+The `TimeInterval` says that this state is occurring from time 0 to 10 seconds.
 We can linearly interpolate to find their position for drawing.
 3. At 10 seconds, the scheduler wakes up the pedestrian.
 They're now at the end